pb8294/pb8294.github.io/content/home/accomplishments.md

     date_start: '2016-03-13'
     date_end: ''
     description: >-
-      NRs.
-100,000 ($1000) was awarded to the top student of **Electronics and Communications, Electrical, and Computer Engineering, Pulchowk Campus**.
+      Awarded $1000 to the top student of **Electronics and Communications, Electrical, and Computer Engineering, Pulchowk Campus**.

   - organization: Ncell
     organization_url: >-